-To install a microSD card: Align its 8-pin gold edge connector down, facing the front of the X5 OCS unit as shown in Figure 9.2; then carefully push it all the way into the Memory slot.
+To install a microSD card: Align its 8-pin gold edge connector down, facing the front of the X5 OCS unit as shown in the figure below, then carefully push it all the way into the Memory slot.
 Ensure that it clicks into place.